 FINDING: SATISFIED.
 There aren't specific standards implementing this policy.
 The architectural design is balancing the requirements of Chapter 17.11 for variation and articulation of facades and roofing with the requirements of this policy for simple roof forms.
 While the site doesn't exhibit strong agricultural or industrial themes, it balances this policy with the residential standards.
-The November

-- 9, 2023 revised plans and application narrative demonstrates additional agricultural thematic elements that are strengthened compared to the original submittal. - 18.
-Encourage a diversity of future housing forms, types, and design that respect the current character of the area.
+18. Encourage a diversity of future housing forms, types, and design that respect the current character of the area.